Jc-alt logo

 # cannot evaluate num at left == right given constraint i != j, i != k, j != k

-# continue iteration for i
+# next iteration

 while left < right: